Work with Fenix

 About the role

-Fenix prides itself for always adapting to the changing context and needs, and responsibilities may change during the time of the agreement.
+Fenix prides itself for always adapting to the changing context and needs, and tasks may change during the time of the agreement.

 What we are looking for

-• Bachelor and/or Master degrees in law, preferably with a focus on Asylum Law.
-Being a licensed lawyer is a great asset
+• A Master’s degree in Law, preferably with a focus on Asylum Law.
+Being a licensed lawyer is a strong asset.

-• Experience with working with cultural mediators is an asset
+• Experience working with cultural mediators is an asset.

-We are committed to ensuring a diverse and inclusive workplace, and encourage people from diverse backgrounds to apply.
+We are committed to ensuring a diverse and inclusive workplace where everyone feels valued, safe and respected.
+We strongly encourage people with a refugee background, and people from the LGBTQ+ community to apply.

 What we offer